Psionic-labs/Agent-Casuality/docs/thesis.md

 ## Changes from the previous version

 This is a rewrite of the ChatGPT document, not a new document.
 Everything that already worked is kept.
-Five things were changed, and each one is marked inline with a **Changed** note at the spot it applies, so you can find them without rereading the whole thing.
+The main changes are listed below, and each one is marked inline with a **Changed** note at the spot it applies, so you can find them without rereading the whole thing.

 1. **Causal slicing was actually two different things wearing one name.**